Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 EdTA prohibits any use of alcohol, on or off ITF-managed premises, that adversely affects staff or adult work performance or the safety of others.

-Illegal possession, use, or distribution of alcohol, drugs, or drug paraphernalia by ITF participants, staff, or guests is a violation of local, state, and federal laws.
+Illegal possession, use, or distribution of alcohol, drugs, or drug paraphernalia by ITF attendees, staff, or guests is a violation of local, state, and federal laws.
 Possession of drug paraphernalia will be treated the same as possession of illicit drugs, even if never used.

 Indiana University is a tobacco-free campus, including all indoor and outdoor areas.
 Use of any tobacco product is prohibited, including vaping and Juuling.

-Delegates bringing any type of weapon onto campus will be sent home immediately.
+Attendees bringing any type of weapon onto campus will be sent home immediately.

 All attendees (students and adults) must be in their assigned dorm rooms by 11:30 p.m.
 Quiet hours, with lights out, begin at 12 a.m.